jdavisclark/JsFormat/README.md

 The JsFormat specific ```ensure_newline_at_eof_on_save``` setting has also been removed.
 This functionality exists in sublime core.

 #### jsbeautifyrc files ####
-JsFormat now supports `.jsbeautifyrc` JSON files, which themselves support any of the exposed JsBeautifier options.
+JsFormat now supports `.jsbeautifyrc` JSON files (disabled by default), which themselves support any of the exposed JsBeautifier options.
 The option augmentation order is: default options -> user settings -> `.jsbeautifyrc` option files.

 A hierarchy of `.jsbeautifyrc` files is supported, where rc files at the deeper levels override the settings from rc files at higher levels.
 For example, given the file structure listed below, formatting `/home/you/myProject/app.js` would inherit settings from: default -> user settings -> `/home/you/myProject/.jsbeautifyrc`, while formatting `/home/you/myProject/tests/test.js` would inherit settings from: default -> user settings -> `/home/you/myProject/.jsbeautifyrc` -> `/home/you/myProject/tests/.jsbeautifyrc`